dotnet/docs/docs/core/extensions/best-practices-for-developing-world-ready-apps.md

 2. Do not hardcode strings or user interface resources.

-3. Do not put nonlocalizable resources into the resource-only DLLs.
+3. Do not put non-localizable resources into the resource-only DLLs.
 This causes confusion for translators.

 4. Do not use composite strings that are built at run time from concatenated phrases.
 Composite strings are difficult to localize because they often assume an English grammatical order that does not apply to all languages.